21 Ways Pets Can Help With Depression and Anxiety

 Builds Emotional Attachment

-Kids that have pets are more likely to build emotional attachments to humans, which means better relationships with others.
+Kids who have pets are more likely to build emotional attachments to humans, which means better relationships with others.

 Greater Empathy

-Studies have shown that children who have pets have greater empathy, which is an important characteristic associated with greater sense of wellbeing, success, and socialization.
+Studies have shown that children who have pets have greater empathy, which is an important characteristic associated with a greater sense of well-being, success, and socialization (Hodgson et al., 2015).

 Builds Trust